 Although the entrance exam plays a vital role in the selection process, other factors are taken into consideration when making the offer of a place so that the boys who attend the School will be able to make the most of the educational experience on offer to them.

 The school report is an integral part of the process of selection and the School also gives considerable weight to a candidate’s non-academic achievements and activities.
 A large number of interviews are also conducted with candidates for Assisted Places and Scholarships and for borderline candidates.
-Results are sent out approximately eight weeks after the 11+ examination and four weeks after the 13+ examination.
+Results are sent out approximately eight weeks after the 11+ examination.